AysarIsbeih/csg-table-demo/README.md

 * The filtrationModel and paginationModel are passed by reference, which allows the library to manage the inputs in a dynamic way.
 * Csg table provides all the functionalities to manipulate the paginationObservable and getAllDataObs.

-## Run
+## Development server
-Run the application by using the npm start command.
+Run `ng serve ` for a dev server.
+Navigate to  `http://localhost:4200/ `.
+The application will automatically reload if you change any of the source files.